UNA-USA Kentucky Division Participates in Statewide Human Trafficking Task Force

 Through their efforts and community participation, UNA Kentucky Division members have made an impact on efforts to stop and prevent human trafficking and their state.

-Nicholas T. Porritt, a second-year marriage and family therapy masters student at Asbury, won a competition hosted by Beshear to raise awareness of human trafficking by creating a logo for the.
+Nicholas T. Porritt, a second-year marriage and family therapy masters student at Asbury, won a competition hosted by Beshear to raise awareness of human trafficking by creating a logo for the task force.
 Porritt’s design uses a dove to symbolize freedom, peace and hope.
 The bird is made to look like green leaves to symbolize growth, endurance and nourishment.
 The olive branch symbolizes freedom as well as a place to find stability.
 The yellow background is symbolic of the sun and evokes growth and life.

 What can you do to help end human trafficking?